 For this year’s April A-Z Challenge I am blogging a series of sketches about the free people formerly enslaved on the Cleage plantations in Athens, Tennessee and their descendents.
 Click on any image to enlarge.

 Tennessee Cleage was my great grandfather Louis Cleage’s younger sister.
 She was born into slavery about 1864 on Alexander Cleage’s plantation in Athens, TN.
 I found her living with my great grandfather, Louis Cleage’s family in 1880.
 My great grandfather Louis Cleage was 28.
 His wife Celia (Rice) Cleage was 24.
 They were farming in Loudon County Tennessee.
 They had been married for 8 years and were the parents of four children – 7 year old Josie, 5 year old Jacob, 3 year old Henry and 1 year old Edward.
-Louis’ 20 year old sister, Tennessee lived with them along with 5 year old Louseny.
-Their 5th child, my grandfather Albert, would not be born until 1882.
+Their 5th and youngest child, my grandfather Albert, would not be born until 1882.
+Twenty year old Tennessee lived with them along with 5 year old Louseny.
 None of the adults could read or write.
 The children were too young to attend school.

 This is another example of records giving contradictory ages.

 8 thoughts on “Tennessee Cleage”

 I like the name Tennessee Cleage!
 It has a good ring to it.
 I find it interesting that she only shows up with sisters or brothers.
 I hope she had wonderful adventures during her unrecorded years.

 I’m glad you like the name.
 Beats some I have heard as suggested baby names… I doubt she had wonderful adventures but if she did, I hope I find out about them.
 It was through looking for her and wondering who the couple she was living with were that I found another sister of my great grandfather.

 @Ayanna – I had the exact same thought!
 Tennessee Cleage sounds like the name of some kind of detective or adventurer (or maybe a mystery-solving author?)